mozjay0619/pyqreg/README.rst

 	[1.81944934 2.52755859]
 	[1.81947597 2.52758232]

 As expected, the standard deviation of the estimated betas of the two models are very similar to each other.
-However, we see a huge divergence in the estimations in standard errors:
+However, we see a huge divergence in the estimations in standard errors.
+The heteroskedasticity robust standard error completely underestimates the standard deviation.

 .. code:: python